 Why do some people believe in Heaven?
 Is it fear, hope, upbringing or blind faith?
 Users of this collection can research different religions, philosophies and how they impact our daily lives.

+ScienceDirect recommends the use of the latest versions of Google Chrome, Mozilla Firefox, and Internet Explorer version 10 or higher.
 Topics: Chemical Engineering, Chemistry, Civil Engineering,Earth and Planetary Sciences, Energy and Power, Engineering and Technology, Fundamental Life Sciences, Materials Science, Mathematics, Medicine, Neuroscience, Pharmacology, Toxicology and Pharmaceutics, Physics and Astronomy.

 Shared Shelf Commons is a free, open-access library of images.
 Search and browse collections with tools to zoom, print, export, and share images.